 Chat with a local specialist who can help organize your trip.

-Day 4: Explore South Water Caye
+Day 4: Kayak Sail to South Water Caye, Explore

 Start your morning quietly kayaking or exploring via standup paddleboard.
 Gazing south (following the line of breaking waves along the Barrier Reef crest), you will be able to see the next island you'll be traveling to today—South Water Caye.

-After packing the kayaks with your personal gear bag and saying goodbye to your hosts, you’ll start your day on the water with an introduction to kayak sailing.
-You’ll paddle and sail your kayaks along one of the most beautiful sections of the Belizean reef system.
-The waters are shallow and clear, and you’ll see a wide variety of marine life, including southern stingrays, eagle rays, grouper, nurse sharks, and more.
-As you make your way to South Water Caye, and its swaying coconut palms, you’ll land your kayaks on the beach, check into your accommodations, enjoy an ice-cold drink, and explore the island before a delicious dinner.
+After packing the kayaks with your personal gear bag and saying goodbye to your hosts, you'll start your day on the water with an introduction to kayak sailing.
+You'll paddle and sail your kayaks along one of the most beautiful sections of the Belizean reef system.
+The waters are shallow and clear, and you'll see a wide variety of marine life, including southern stingrays, eagle rays, grouper, nurse sharks, and more.
+As you make your way to South Water Caye and its swaying coconut palms, you'll land your kayaks on the beach, check into your accommodations, enjoy an ice-cold drink, and explore the island before a delicious dinner.

-Later, you can try some bone fishing on a fly rod, or even a nighttime snorkel session on South Water cut.
+Later, you can try some bone fishing on a fly rod or even a nighttime snorkel session on South Water cut.

-Day 5: Explore South Water Caye
+Day 5: Kayak, Snorkel, Fish South Water Caye

-You’ll have plenty of time to kayak, snorkel, fish, and enjoy the scenery and marine life of Belize today.
-You’ll explore different regions of the reef, including the inner and outer walls, patch and fringing reefs, mangrove ranges, and protected lagoons.
-For diving enthusiasts—or those who’d like to try diving for the first time—Discover Scuba courses or diving sessions can be arranged with advanced notice.
+You'll have plenty of time to kayak, snorkel, fish, and enjoy the scenery and marine life of Belize today.
+You'll explore different regions of the reef, including the inner and outer walls, patch and fringing reefs, mangrove ranges, and protected lagoons.
+For diving enthusiasts—or those who'd like to try diving for the first time—Discover scuba courses or diving sessions can be arranged with advanced notice.